 ICP-MS

-The Principle Component Analysis (PCA) was performed using Unscrambler X (V 10.5, CAMO).
-All machine learning related analysis was carried out with Python (v 3.7, Python Core Team) with additional packages including Sklean, Skrebate, Numpy, and Pandas.
+The data was first pre-processed by taking logarithmic transformation and then split into training and testing set by ratio of 80:20.
+Partial Least Square-Discriminant Analysis (PLSDA) was implemented in RStudio with additional package “mixOmics” and “ropls”.
+The PLS-DA model was constructed with training set and optimized using 5-fold cross-validation for 10 times.
+The optimized model was then independently validated against testing set and the overall accuracy rate was reported.

 GC-MS

 Spectral files were pre-processed using MassHunter software.
 Multivariate statistical analysis was performed by using Metaboanalyst.
 Normalised data was used for multivariate analysis to remove the offsets and adjust the importance of high and low abundance metabolites to an equal level.
 PCA was performed to identify clustering patterns.
 Further, supervised Partial Least Square-Discriminate Analysis (PLS-DA) was applied.
 The developed PLS-DA model was validated using the cross-validation method and its quality assessed on Accuracy, R2 and Q2 scores.
 Furthermore, the models were validated using permutation tests.